Calculus Placement for First Year Students

 Finally – here’s the link to the Questionnaire!

-The Calculus Placement Questionnaire.
-Some time (probably days) after filling this out, you’ll receive an email from us with your Calculus placement.
-In the mean time, if there’s some aspect of your math history or needs that wasn’t addressed by the form, please fill free to reach out to us by email.
+The Calculus Placement Questionnaire. (you need to log into your Colby account to access the questionnaire).
+After filling this out, you’ll receive an email from us by June 20, 2022 with your Calculus placement.
+In the mean time, if there’s some aspect of your math history or needs that weren’t addressed by the form, please fill free to reach out to us by email.
 Please also only fill out the form one time.
-The deadline for filling out this form is Monday, June 27, 2021, but the earlier you fill it out the better.
-If you have questions about placement that these pages don’t answer, please email department chair Prof. Scott Taylor: [email protected] and Calculus coordinator Prof. Michael Ben-Zvi [email protected].
+The deadline for filling out this form is Thursday June 16, 2022, but the earlier you fill it out the better.
+If you have questions about placement that these pages don’t answer, please email Calculus Coordinator Prof. Michael Ben-Zvi [email protected]

 Thanks!
 And see you in the Fall!